A support theorem for nested Hilbert schemes of planar curves: Supports

-\end{defn} The higher discriminants $\Delta^i(f)$ are closed algebraic subsets, and $\Delta^{i+1}(f)\subset \Delta^i(f)$ by the openness of nonsingularity and the semicontinuity of the dimension of the fibres.
-Also we would like to remark that $\Delta^1(f)$ is nothing but the discriminant $\Delta(f)$ that is the locus of $y\in Y$ such that $f^{-1}(y)$ is singular.
 One advantage of higher discriminants is that they are usually much easier to determine via differential method than the strata of a Whitney stratification.
 As we are supposing $Y$ to be nonsingular, the implicit function theorem prescribes precise conditions under which the inverse image of a subvariety by a differentiable map is nonsingular: the tangent space of the subvariety must be transverse to the image of the differential.
 Hence, under this assumption we have the following \begin{prop} \end{prop} We may rephrase condition of proposition (\ref{hd}) saying that there is no $(i-1)$- dimensional subspace $I$ transverse to $f$.\\ The following result shows the relevance of the theory of higher discriminants in determining the summands appearing in the decomposition theorem. \begin{thm}[\cite{MS2},Theorem B] Let $f:X\rightarrow Y$ be a map of algebraic varieties.
 Then the set of $i$-codimensional supports of the map $f$ is a subset of the set of $i$-codimensional irreducible components of $\Delta^i(f)$. \end{thm} This theorem restricts significantly the set of candidates for the supports.
 Furthermore, to check whether a component of a discriminant is relevant it is enough to check its generic point. \\